Compliance Officer Also Fined and Suspended

 BBH stated that the activity for which it has been fined is only one small section of the services that they offer and excludes their investment management and private banking divisions.
 Neither the company nor Crawford admitted nor denied culpability for results of the investigation, yet both agreed to the entry of FINRA’s decision.
 However, in response to the findings of the investigation, a spokesperson for the firm stated, “As previously announced to its non-U.S. bank financial intermediary clients, BBH has made changes to its handling of low-priced securities, as well as to its surveillance of this activity, to mitigate a possible recurrence of this matter.”

 BBH is entrusted with over $20 billion in assets.
 It is therefore it is imperative that they have practices in place that provide complete transparency and act in a supervisory capacity that ensures that they not only meet the needs of their clients, but those of regulatory agencies.
-If you feel that the actions of BBH have negatively impacted your financial interests, please give me a call at 1-877-STOCKLAW.
+If you feel that the actions of BBH have negatively impacted your financial interests, please give us a call at 1-877-STOCKLAW.